Chapter 6: Structural Identification of Organic Compounds: IR and NMR Spectroscopy

 • Based on the integration, it is determined that there are:

-• The singlet means the CH3 has no any other hydrogens bonded on adjacent atoms, so the CH3 group should be bonded with the oxygen atom, and the value of chemical shift (about 3.2 ppm) confirms.
+• The singlet means the CH3 has no other hydrogens bonded on adjacent atoms, so the CH3 group should be bonded with the oxygen atom, and the value of chemical shift (about 3.2 ppm) confirms this.

-• The triplet CH3 could connect with quartet CH2 as a CH2CH3 ethyl group, that makes sense based on the splitting pattern.
+• The triplet CH3 could connect with quartet CH2 as a CH2CH3 ethyl group, which makes sense based on the splitting pattern.

 • The doublet CH3 groups should connect with a CH group, that is consistent to the splitting pattern.